chrissetyawan/aspnetmvc5-serversidepaging/README.md

 How To use :
 - Create database name "mvcapp" on your SQL Server
 - Run query "CreateTable.sql", this will create 1 table
-- Update connection string in "../MvcApplication/web.config" following your sql server configuration
+- Update connection string in "..\MvcApplication\web.config" following your sql server configuration
 - Open file "MvcApplication.sln" with Visual Studio
 - Run it or Publish it